Carrooi/Node-Simq/README.md

 only if they are not in cache, they will be processed and saved to cache.
 Next time there is no need to recompile every file again, so they will be loaded from cache.

-This is little bit harder with styles, because they importing other files into itselfs, so cache do not know which files must be invalidated.
+This is little bit harder with styles, because they importing other files into itself, so cache do not know which files must be invalidated.
 If you also want to use cache in styles, you have to define dependent files in your config file.
 Luckily you don't have to write every file on your own, but let [fs-finder](https://npmjs.org/package/fs-finder) do the job for you.